RTEMS/rtems-docs/user/start/app.rst

     #include <rtems/confdefs.h>

-Create the *hello world* application source file.
+Create the Hello World application source file.
 Using an editor create :file:`hello.c` and copy the follow code:

 .. code-block:: c